Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 11 November 2024 23.30.56 UTC
+- WIB: Selasa, 12 November 2024 00.22.32 UTC
-- WITA: Selasa, 12 November 2024 00.30.56 UTC
+- WITA: Selasa, 12 November 2024 01.22.32 UTC
-- WIT: Selasa, 12 November 2024 01.30.56 UTC
+- WIT: Selasa, 12 November 2024 02.22.32 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: motivational
+Kategori: inspirational